 In 2017, I wrote, edited and managed the documentation for Realm, a popular mobile database platform.
 Before that, I did the same thing for RethinkDB, an open-source database now under the auspices of the Linux Foundation.
-I was laid off from Realm in late 2017, and I’ll be looking for more work starting in January 2018.
-I plan to stay in the technical writing field, and may be trying to start a consulting service, although I’ll definitely be open to full-time work.
+I was laid off from Realm in late 2017, and with the start of the new year, I’m looking for new employment in the technical writing field.
+While I’m working on building a consulting service, I’m open to full-time work.
 (Call me!)

 I started when the dotcom era did, at a long-gone telecom company where I became the webmaster for the company’s first intranet site.
 Back then, “webmaster” meant designer, developer and sysadmin.
 Since then I’ve worked for a variety of companies, first around Tampa Bay, Florida, and then around Silicon Valley.
 Most of that work was web development, but I moved into technical writing full-time when I joined RethinkDB.